AItoid/pointer-encryption/README.md

 - Dynamic key based on executable base address.
 - Dynamic key based on PEB address.
 - Dynamic key based on pointer encryption class instance.
+- Inlined functions to prevent calling functions in class.

 ### Pseudo-code
 Below is the produced pseudo-code from encrypting and decrypting a pointer in x64.